 In other paintings, houseplants are surrogates for figures, plant portraits that entangle with vivid backdrops or sit unadorned on studio furniture.
 Sweet or ostentatious motifs speak to the allover patterning found in nature and ground these tableaus; the patterns recall bed sheets, wallpaper, or couch cushions, the stuff of home.
-I want these paintings to feel lush and verdant, offering tactility steeped in pure visual pleasure.
-This work engages my interest in the ordinary and the staged, while I consider the potential for theatricality that I seek within the banality of the everyday.
+Most recently, I have begun to paint bunches of flowers, embracing affiliations with femininity and overt beauty.
+I think of the bouquets as representing an exchange, too, a gesture and a marking of time.
+This work engages my interest in the ordinary and the staged, while I consider the potential for theatricality that I seek within the banality of the

 Christina Renfer Vogel holds a MFA from the Massachusetts College of Art and a BFA from Tyler School of Art, Temple University.
-Recent shows include solo exhibitions at Augsburg College (Minneapolis, Minn.) and the Julia Martin Gallery (Nashville, Tenn.).
-Vogel has participated in artist residencies at the Hambidge Center for the Creative Arts (Rabun Gap, Ga.), the Virginia Center for Creative Arts (Amherst, Va.), the Vermont Studio Center (Johnson, Vt.), and the Kimmel Harding Nelson Center for the Arts (Nebraska City, Neb.).
-Most recently, she attended an artist residency at JSS in Civita (Civita Castellana, Italy), supported by a Lighton International Artists Exchange Program grant.
-Vogel is a recipient of an Elizabeth Greenshields Foundation grant among other awards.
-She currently serves as an assistant professor of painting and drawing at the University of Tennessee at Chattanooga.
+Recent exhibitions include group shows at David Lusk Gallery (Nashville, Tenn.) and Ground Floor Contemporary (Birmingham, Al.), and solo exhibitions at the Julia Martin Gallery (Nashville, Tenn.) and Augsburg University (Minneapolis, Minn.).
+Vogel has been an artist-in-residence with the JSS in Civita program (Civita Castellana, Italy), Hambidge Center for the Creative Arts (Rabun Gap, Ga.), the Virginia Center for the Creative Arts (Amherst, Va.), the Vermont Studio Center (Johnson, Vt.), and the Kimmel Harding Nelson Center for the Arts (Nebraska City, Neb).
+She is a recipient of a Lighton International Artists Exchange Program grant and an Elizabeth Greenshields Foundation grant, among other awards.
+Vogel currently serves as an assistant professor of painting and drawing at the University of Tennessee at Chattanooga.